Design Thinking and Data

 The ‘Data Studio’ is a new format being developed by UAL to create and explore connections between design research, data science and social and cultural research.

-In this context, UAL is exploring ways to combining the ‘studio’ approaches found in art and design schools with other kinds of expertise with a focus on data.
-Specifically, we are combining:
+The Innovation Insights Hub is exploring ways to combining the ‘studio’ approaches found in design and the arts with other kinds of expertise with a focus on data.
+Specifically, we are combining design thinking and service design approaches with data analytics to understand the potential and consequences of emerging technologies.

 Data Studio #1: Food Poverty